isomerpages/moe-junyuansec/_our-programmes/Home Based Learning/Home Based Learning.md

 <h4><strong>Overview</strong></h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>Home-Based Learning (HBL) is a bi-weekly platform for students to learn
+<p>Home-Based Learning (HBL) is a platform for students to learn in settings
-in settings beyond school through a blend of online and offline activities.
+beyond school through a blend of online and offline activities.
 These activities complement in-school learning and are designed&nbsp;to&nbsp;develop students' ability to be self-directed, passionate and lifelong learners.
 These self-directed experiences will also encourage the development of positive habits in learning, such as setting of learning goals and monitoring of one’s learning progress.</p>
 </li>
 <li>
 <p>HBL days will be conducted on a regular basis throughout the school year